 You know how important people are to your business.
-Their performance can impact upon productivity and profitability, and that when people are living with a mental health problem they can experience good days and bad days and their productivity can fluctuate.
+Employee performance can impact upon productivity and profitability, and when people are living with a mental health problem they can experience good days and bad days and their productivity can fluctuate.
 On their bad days they can lose focus and find tasks difficult to complete.
 They may even need time off, which can harm their performance and your productivity.

 Able Futures provides employers with education resources and guidance to help them support people with mental health conditions in the workplace.
 Employers can benefit from:

 There is no charge for employers or employees to use this service, which is funded by the Department for Work and Pensions.

 The Access to Work Mental Health Support Service helps you support your employees with a confidential service designed around their needs and daily routine.
 It also offers you advice, practical support and internal promotion materials you can use to raise awareness of the service within your business.

 In addition, every business that registers for the service receives an employer toolkit, a free training resource full of helpful dos and don’ts, access to webinars and information sessions on mental health at work, and resources and guidance on the latest topics for supporting people with their mental health at work.

 The support Able Futures provides under the Access to Work Mental Health Support Service can help your employees living with a mental health condition have more good days, and a healthier, happier workforce is better for productivity.

 What’s more, the service can potentially improve employee attendance and retention while reducing the time and money spent on recruitment.